Thomas1B/RotaryEncoderBoard/README.md

 # Rotary Encoder Board

-This a printed circuit board (PCB) designed to make a rotary encoder to prototype.
+This a printed circuit board (PCB) designed to make a rotary encoder easier to prototype.

 This was created using KiCad.